Albert0i/mysql-vs-redis/README-Part2.md

 According to Prisma [CRUD](https://www.prisma.io/docs/orm/prisma-client/queries/crud) doc, rewrite test suite and use `findUnique` instead of `findMany`.
 The test is extended as:
 1. To get 100,000 out of 1,000,000 posts by random (ORM/SQL);
 2. To get 100,000 out of 1,000,000 posts by random and update userId, title and body fields (ORM/SQL);
 ![alt sql update](img/test-sql-update.JPG)

+How brilliant the figures!
+And thanks to my M.2 SSD...
+The overhead on ORM update is obvious; on the other hand SQL update is faster than expected.

 ![alt redis update](img/test-redis-update.JPG)

 #### III.
 Read and Delete